 Like branding for a new company, a rebrand requires the company to perform consumer research, strategy, and brand testing to identify the best possible presentation for the brand.
-There are two ways in which existing brands engage in a rebrand.
+Existing brands can engage in a rebrand in two ways.

 Rebranding vs. Refreshing